pypyr/pypyr/README.rst

 3. {pypyr install directory}/pipelines/{pipeline-name}.yaml

 The last look-up is for pypyr built-in pipelines.
-You probably shouldn't be saving your own pipelines there, they might get over-written by upgrades or re-installs.
+You probably shouldn't be saving your own pipelines there, they might get over-written or wiped by upgrades or re-installs.

 ***************************
 Anatomy of a pypyr pipeline